sneaxhuh/MemSimX/README.md

 ## Authors

-Implementation based on the Memory Management Simulator specification.
+Implementation based on the Memory Management Simulator specification from ACM Open Projects.

+Implemented with Claude Code (Claude Sonnet 4.5) as a demonstration of modern memory management concepts.